csgf/astra-portlet/docs/index.rst

 - click on the *second* accordion of the portlet and,

-- select settings for the generation of the digital libraries as shown in the below figure:
+- select some settings for the generation of the digital libraries as shown in the below figure:

 .. image:: images/ASTRA_inputs.jpg
       :align: center